Openhab-Nodes/website/content/en/developer/addons.md

     </tab-container>
 </div>

 So far this did not include users Thing configuration.
 Thing config auto-migration works similar to the concept above.
-It is absolutely optional to provide a migration method, but your *Binding* users will definitely enjoy that feature.
+It is optional to provide a migration method, but your *Binding* users will definitely enjoy that feature.

 <div class="mb-2">
 	<tab-container>